-8. Adjournment / Next Meeting
+10. Adjournment / Next Meetings:

-The next meeting of the Programming and Allocations Committee is scheduled to be held on December 11, 2019 at 9:40 a.m. at the Bay Area Metro Center, 375 Beale Street, San Francisco, CA 94105.
+The next meeting of the Metropolitan Transportation Commission is scheduled to be held at 9:45 a.m. on Wednesday, December 18, 2019 at the Bay Area Metro Center, 375 Beale Street, San Francisco, CA 94105.
+Please note this December meeting date is scheduled to take place on the 3rd Wednesday instead of the 4th Wednesday due to the holiday season.